mikha03/Assesment-3-Obstacle-avoidance-robot/README.md

 **Defining different functions**:

-Firstly we defined the **obstacle avoidance** `detect_obstacles()` function.This function detects the obstacles in the car’s path and making the car choose the best route for it wheather to the right or to the left according to the angle between the car and the obstacle.If the distance between the car and the obstacle is less than 1.5 and the angle between them is greater than or equal 0 and less than pi/3.6 degrees (*between 0 and pi/3.6*),this means the obstacle is closer to the left side of car, then the robot will avoid the obstacle by moving to the right with a speed of 2 and an angle of pi/2.8 ,else if distance between the car and the obstacle is less than 1.5 and the angle between them is greater than -pi/3.6 degress and less than 0 degrees (*between -pi/3.6 and 0*), this means the obstacle is closer to the right side of the car, then the robot will avoid the obstacle by moving to the left with a speed of 2 and an angle of pi/2.8
+- Firstly we defined the **obstacle avoidance** `detect_obstacles()` function.This function detects the obstacles in the car’s path using the readings from the sensor and making the car choose the best route for it wheather to the right or to the left according to the angle between the car and the obstacle.If the distance between the car and the obstacle is less than 1.5 and the angle between them is greater than or equal 0 and less than pi/3.6 degrees (*between 0 and pi/3.6*),this means the obstacle is closer to the left side of car, then the robot will avoid the obstacle by moving to the right with a speed of 2 and an angle of pi/2.8 ,else if distance between the car and the obstacle is less than 1.5 and the angle between them is greater than -pi/3.6 degress and less than 0 degrees (*between -pi/3.6 and 0*), this means the obstacle is closer to the right side of the car, then the robot will avoid the obstacle by moving to the left with a speed of 2 and an angle of pi/2.8
 ```#Function that detects the obstacle near the car and direction that the car will choose
 def detect_obstacles(readings):
     for i in readings: